petragrunheidt/fraud-prevention/analysis_journals/0 - Understanding the industry.md

   Now, the difference between an Acquirer and a Sub-Acquirer can be harder to grasp, as they share many goals and responsibilities.
 Both are involved in enabling merchants to accept payments and managing the flow of funds from the customer’s account to the merchant’s account.
 However, the primary distinction lies in their level of interaction with the broader financial system and their scope of services.

   The Acquirer is the business that directly interfaces with the Issuer (the banking institution that provides payment cards to customers) and is responsible for facilitating the transfer of funds from the customer's bank to the merchant.
-The adquirers also must deal with processing chargeback requests, and may be accoutable to loss in cases of fraud.
+The Adquirer also must deal with processing chargeback requests, and may be accoutable to loss in cases of fraud.

   Sub-Acquirers, on the other hand, operate under the umbrella of the Acquirer and handle specific parts of the payment processing chain.
 While they don't have direct connections with Issuers, they act in managing the relationships with smaller merchants who might not meet the criteria to work directly with an Acquirer.
 Sub-Acquirers often specialize in particular markets or offer additional services such as fraud prevention, customer support, or custom payment solutions that cater to niche business needs.